-- 1 tbsp melted coconut oil, or melted butter/margarine – You need some source of fat to prevent the oats from sticking to the sides of the slow cooker
+- 1 tablespoon melted coconut oil, or melted butter/margarine - You need some source of fat to prevent the oats from sticking to the sides of the slow cooker

 - 1 cup fresh or frozen blueberries

 - Lightly spray sides of slow cooker with non-stick cooking spray.
 Add all ingredients, stir, cover and cook on low 7-8 hours (overnight).

 - Spoon oats into bowl, add a splash of milk of choice (adds creaminess!) and finish off with additional toppings as desired.
 Store leftovers in the refrigerator.
 Also freezes well.

 Nutrition facts per serving: